onflow/flow-js-testing/docs/jest-helpers.md

 ## `shallPass(ix)`

-Ensure transaction does not throw and sealed.
+Ensure transaction did not throw and was sealed.

 #### Arguments